corda/corda/docs/source/node-database.rst

 You will be presented with a web interface that shows the contents of your node's storage and vault, and provides an interface for you to query them using SQL.

-The default behaviour is to expose the H2 database on the localhost interface.
-This can be overridden in the node configuration us
+The default behaviour is to expose the H2 database on localhost.
+This can be overridden in the node configuration using ``h2Settings.address`` and specifying the address of the network interface to listen on, or simply using ``0.0.0.0:0`` to listen on all interfaces.

 PostgreSQL
 ----------